Hk416mod2/OVS-Net/README.md

 We use SAM vit-b checkpoint for finetuning, you can download it from [here](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth)

-Prepare data and json file it in `/Dataset`
+Prepare data and json file in `/Dataset`

 Run `python train.py`